oorgitasur/PLATEMATE-/README.md

-# Personalized Nutrition and sugar level analyzer for diabetic patients
+# Personalized Nutrition and Sugar level Analyzer for Diabetic Patients